-Research carried out by staff and students at the Centre is aiming at having an impact in the acedemic community and the larger society.
+Research carried out by staff and students at the Centre aims to have an impact in the academic community and larger society.

 Impact through academic publications

-We aim for our research to be published in high impact peer-reviewed journals and to reach a wide audience.
-Therefore, most of our publications are in international journals and open access whenever possible.
+We aim for our research to be published in high impact peer-reviewed journals and reach a wide audience.
+Most of our publications are in international journals, and open access whenever possible.

 Open access book on children’s rights.

 Handbook on child protection systems.